samfolo/sudoku/README.md

 > Users can assign, remove and reassign the value of any editable cell<br />
   To aid users in narrowing down the correct placements, users are able to place temporary guesses in empty cells<br />
-  The designs ensure users are easily able to keep track of self-assigned values.
+  The design ensures users are easily able to keep track of self-assigned values.

 <img src="images/Sudoku Mid-Game.png" />